NandishChampaneria/NandishChampaneria/README.md

 - **Good Deeds App**
   A platform to create and organize charitable events with transparency and community participation.

-- **Hiss AI**
+- **Markora AI**
-  A voice-to-code editor using DeepSeek API and Monaco Editor to generate code from spoken commands.
+  A lightweight steganography tool that uses LSB techniques to embed invisible watermarks into images and digital assets

 - **LLM-Powered Report Generator**
   Automating threat intelligence report creation using honeypot logs and large language models.